teiniker/teiniker-lectures-softwaretesting/testing/systemtests/web/http_requests/README.md

 ## Setup

-The simplest library to send HTTP requests is called **Requests**.
+The **requests library** is the de facto standard for making HTTP requests in Python.
+It abstracts the complexities of making requests behind a beautiful, simple API so that you can focus on interacting with services and consuming data in your application.

-To download and install Requests library, use following command:
+To download and install the requests library, use following command:
 ```
 $ pip3 install requests
 ```